 For additional details about how the most popular Allied Health Professions colleges were picked below, review the ranking overview.

 It's hard to find a better school than University of Iowa if you want to pursue Allied Health Professions as a major.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.

 Mercy College of Health Sciences is a great decision for individuals interested in an Allied Health Professions major.
-Allied Health is a popular choice at Mercy College of Health Sciences with over 27 graduates in 2017.
+At Mercy College of Health Sciences, Allied Health students have the plus of a highly focused program.
 Located in Des Moines, Iowa, this school is a sound choice for students who enjoy the thrills of a significant city.

+Every additional year of higher education causes students to take on more debt, so Mercy College of Health Sciences' top-notch 50.0% graduation rate is something to take note of.
 By providing educational funding to 70.0% of its students,Mercy College of Health Sciences makes it possible to avoid taking on too much debt.
-Don't worry if you're not from Iowa, you won't feel as if you're out of place at Mercy College of Health Sciences.
-About 2.9% of undergrads come from another state.
 View a few school videos to discover what is happening on campus.

 Allen College is a wonderful decision for students pursuing an Allied Health Professions degree.
 10.4% of undergrads at Allen College are Allied Health students.
 Waterloo, Iowa is an excellent setting for students who appreciate the fast-paced urban lifestyle.

 Worried that you won't be able to afford Allen College?
 Don’t let that prevent you from applying since 81.0% of students get some form of financial aid.
 With 50.6% of the educators being full time, students will get a good amount of face time with teachers.
 Learn more and discover just how well Allen College ranks in other categories.

 Eastern Iowa Community College District is among your best bets if you want to study Allied Health Professions.
 This school is in , .